What does it mean to rebuild?

-If quarantine or social justice work have you yearning to relax and read something a little lighter, we also have summer-ready sections of book reviews, a tantalizing Food & Philosophy section of Persian cuisine in the Ozarks, stunning photography and short personal essays that geek out about archives and journal about the flooding of 2019.
+For lighter reads, we have summer-ready sections of book reviews, a tantalizing Food & Philosophy section of Persian cuisine in the Ozarks, stunning photography and many short personal essays.

 Remember, when you buy a copy of The New Territory, you’re not only getting more intimate with the Lower Midwest.
 You’re directly supporting the writers, artists and thinkers who are helping rebuild our region into something even more beautiful.